 Of course, running also burns calories.
 At a 10-minute-per-mile pace—roughly the average guy’s marathon pace—you’ll fry about 10 calories a minute.

 That’s a solid number, and if you run faster, you can burn even more.
 However, running doesn’t do anything to help build lean muscle mass.
-So, if running isn’t your favorite cardio activity or if you goal is to build lean muscle mass, HIIT done properly with progressive overload to failure will help you torch calories at a lightning fast rate and build the lean muscle mass you desire.
+So, if running isn’t your favorite cardio activity or if you goal is to build lean muscle mass, HIIT done properly with progressive overload to failure will help you torch calories and fat at a lightning fast rate and build the lean muscle mass you desire.

 HIIT IS MORE EFFICIENT

 According to an article written by Men’s Health, when researchers at the University of Southern Maine used a more advanced method to estimate energy expenditure during exercise, they found that weight training burns up to 71 percent more calories than originally thought.
-Which suggests that a fast-paced circuit workout burns as many calories as running at a 6-minute per mile pace.
+Which suggests that a fast-paced circuit workout burns at least as many calories as running at a 6-minute per mile pace.
 If you increase the intensity, use the right types of exercises, intervals and sequence you burn even more such as the 346 calorie 13 minute HIIT workout shown below.

 ALL HITT WORKOUTS ARE NOT THE SAME

 All HIIT workouts do not yield the same results.
 It is important that coaches or participants have the proper training and background to safely and effectively get the most out of the HIIT workout based on each individuals unique goals.
 Understanding the changes and adaptations that occur as a result of the particular exercises, frequencies, sequences, intensity, duration and load are important when developing programs or circuits.
-Men’s Health wrote an article on a very specific type of HIIT workout further substantiating the caloric burn, muscle building and efficiency of HIIT done properly.
+Men’s Health wrote an article on a very specific type of HIIT workout further substantiating the caloric burn, muscle building effects and efficiency of HIIT done properly.
 They explained, a routine detailed in new research from North Dakota State University is one of the most efficient calorie cookers they’ve ever seen.
-Additional research indicates you can gain as much muscle with lighter weights as you can with heavy loads as long as you go to failure.
-The awesome thing is the lighter loads are easier on you joints and burn more calories and fat.

 346 CALORIES IN 13 MINUTES

-Compared to individuals of the same size and fitness level running at a 10-minute mile pace (6mph) for the same amount of time, which burns 146 calories, according to California State University research.
-Also, according to scientists at Kennesaw State University people completing CrossFit’s notorious Cindy workout, which burns 261 calories but takes 20 minutes (13 calories a minute) to complete the workout.
-The Cindy workout is completed by doing 5 pullups, 10 pushups, and 15 air squats and you do as many rounds as possible in 20 minutes.
+Comparatively speaking, individuals of the same size and fitness level running at a 10-minute mile pace (6mph) for the same amount of time, only burns 146 calories, according to California State University research.
+Also, according to scientists at Kennesaw State University people completing CrossFit’s notorious Cindy workout, burn 261 calories but take 20 minutes (13 calories a minute) to complete the workout.
+The Cindy workout is completed by doing 5 pullups, 10 pushups, and 15 air squats as many rounds as possible in 20 minutes.
 Neither of these modes of exercise come close to the 346 calorie workout as far as caloric burn and muscle building potential per amount of time spent working out.

 Those results suggest that there’s something about the super-short, 15-second rests that leads to an astronomical calorie burn, says study author Jake Erickson, a graduate assistant at North Dakota State University.
 You use up more energy—a.k.a. calories—when you give your body less time to recover between bouts of intense effort.

-If you are interested in HIIT training but just not sure where to start or you are looking for a program that is safe and appropriate yet challenging for all levels of fitness then check out our popular HIIT Transformation Program.
-The HIIT program utilizes a very similar HIIT protocol to the one presented to the ACSM that incinerated 346 calories in 13 minutes, cranks up your post exercise caloric burn via EPOC, boasts incredible stretch gains, improves lean body mass, destroys fat mass and significantly improves cardio respiratory function.
+If you are interested in HIIT training but just not sure where to start or you are looking for a program that is safe and appropriate yet challenging for all levels of fitness then consider our popular HIIT Transformation Program.
+The HIIT Transformation Program utilizes a very similar HIIT protocol to those in the studies above combined with strength training, to help you become younger and healthier, cranks up your post exercise caloric burn via EPOC, boost strength gains, improve performance, improve lean body mass, destroy fat mass and significantly improve cardio respiratory function.

 Coach Tim Garrett